Child Development Management Information System (CDMIS)

 A Reminder About the CDD-800

-As previously announced, the Child Development Division will not be requiring agencies to submit the CDD-800 form this year.
+As previously announced, the Early Education and Support Division will not be requiring agencies to submit the EESD-800 form this year.
 The changes made to the system that became effective with the October 2004 report period will permit the CDMIS to prepare this report for agencies using the monthly data that have already been submitted.

 Stay tuned for more CDMIS UPDATES.
 CDMIS staff welcomes your comments, as well as suggestions for topics to be discussed in these CDMIS UPDATES.